liip/ckanext-switzerland/README.md

     pip install -r dev-requirements.txt
     pip install -r requirements.txt

+## Schema

+We use [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define our schemas for datasets, groups and organizations.
+The schemas are defined in the following files:

+- ckanext/switzerland/dcat-ap-switzerland_scheming.json (dataset schema)
+- ckanext/switzerland/multilingual_group_scheming.json
+- ckanext/switzerland/multilingual_organization_scheming.json

+**NB**: If you update the dataset schema to add any fields that are not simple strings, you will also need to update the `OgdchPackagePlugin.before_dataset_index` method to convert the value of those fields to strings.

 ## FTP- and S3-Harvester

 Currently, CKAN-Switzerland support two types of remote storages for harvesting data: